duncancalvert/rl_robotic_simulation_tutorials/README.md

 # GRID Robotics Tutorials
-A repository of code tutorials for the GRID robotics platform.
+ A repository of code tutorials for reinforcement learning using Gymnasium and the GRID robotics platform.